DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-cielo.md

 To start your integration with the API Cielo Checkout, you will need:

-1. Request the [establishment code] for Checkout Cielo;
+1. Request the establishment code for Checkout Cielo;
-2. Define [merchant settings] (customization of the page, choice of payment methods and contract with the Post Office, if applicable);
+2. Define merchant settings (customization of the page, choice of payment methods and contract with the Post Office, if applicable);
-3. Configure a [notification and status change URL] for your store;
+3. Configure a notification and status change URL for your store;
-4. Install the [Extended Validation certificate];
+4. Install the Extended Validation certificate;
-5. Send the first request for [payment page creation];
+5. Send the first request for payment page creation;
-6. When there is a payment attempt at Checkout Cielo, you will receive a [notification*] with all data filled in on the payment page;
+6. When there is a payment attempt at Checkout Cielo, you will receive a notification* with all data filled in on the payment page;
-7. If the transaction changes status, you will receive a [status change notification*];
+7. If the transaction changes status, you will receive a status change notification*;
-8. To carry out tests, use [Checkout Cielo Test Mode].
+8. To carry out tests, use Checkout Cielo Test Mode.

 *If you have configured the notification URL.